 Crowdsourced networks, services, transport: analytical foundations of sustainable sharing

-The project involves synergies with research groups in the Singapore University of Technology and Design (SUTD) and NEC Labs Europe and will engage two PhD candidates in its activities.
-Its duration is 36 months.
+The project involved synergies with research groups in the University of Venice, University of Florence, and the University of Bournemouth and engaged one postdoctoral researcher and one PhD candidate in its activities.
+Its duration was 42 months.

 |Principal Investigator||Merkouris Karaliopoulos|